CocoaHeadsBrasil/equinociOS/_posts/2016-03-13-webview-a-porta-de-entrada-para-desenvolvedores-web.md

 * Limpar Cache

-No caso de utilização de webview é notório o consumo de memória, em específico da UIWebView em iOS 8+, e limpar o cache em caso de MemoryWarning ajudará a manter o bom funcionamento do seu aplicativo.
+No caso de utilização de WebView é notório o consumo de memória, em específico da UIWebView em iOS 8+, e limpar o cache em caso de MemoryWarning ajudará a manter o bom funcionamento do seu aplicativo.

 > In apps that run in iOS 8 and later, use the WKWebView class instead of using UIWebView.
 Additionally, consider setting the WKPreferences property javaScriptEnabled to false if you render files that are not supposed to run JavaScript.
 UIWebView Reference